 An Interdisciplinary Lab: Law + Computer Science

 The uOttawa Legal Text Mining Lab brings together expertise in law and computer science to rethink legal analysis in the age of big (legal) data.
-The millions of legal texts in existence harbour useful insights that can make the law more effective, just and accessible.
+Millions of legal texts exist and each harbours useful insights that can make the law more effective, just and accessible.
 Yet, legal scholars typically lack the tools to tap into this resource.
-Conversely, computer scientists possess the utensils to mine data, but not the subject matter expertise to know what questions to asks and what problems to solve.
+Conversely, computer scientists have the skills to mine data, but not the subject matter expertise to know what questions to asks and what problems to solve.
 Our Lab integrates expertise from both fields to produce insights that neither discipline could generate on its own.

 List of activities